 The figures supported on high circular bases in simulation of cloud formations.
 In the West, figures of this religious / spiritual type would be called angels, but to traditional Chinese society, the title would translate as "immortal maids".

 The Blanc de Chine figures seated in antique, custom made, Chinese carved bases lacquered in sealing wax red.
 The Blanc-de-Chine figures in original condition.
-The lamps shown with an ivory silk, sedge hat style shade suggestion.
+The antique lamps shown with an ivory silk, sedge hat style shade suggestion.
 The lamps designed for 25w lamp holders.

 A French 18th century term meaning, the white of China.
 This highly translucent Chinese porcelain was produced at Té-hua from the the latter part of the Ming dynasty until the present day.
 Most probably, most of the pieces exported during this period were, in the white, or undecorated, hence the name, Blanc-de Chine.
 The majority of these early export pieces were small figures, particularly of a religious, spiritual nature, such as Kwan-Yin, goddess of mercy, being the most frequent.